-- 4.3.1 The Appraisal Committee reviewed the data available on the clinical and cost effectiveness of bortezomib and thalidomide, having considered evidence on the nature of multiple myeloma and the value placed on the benefits of bortezomib and thalidomide by people with the condition, those who represent them, and clinical specialists.
-It also took into account the effective use of NHS resources. - 4.3.2 The Committee acknowledged the history of thalidomide as a teratogenic compound and noted that it is now prescribed and dispensed according to the Thalidomide Celgene Pregnancy Prevention Programme. - 4.3.3 The Committee discussed the pathway of care for people with multiple myeloma for whom high-dose chemotherapy with stem cell transplantation is considered inappropriate.
-The Committee heard from the clinical specialists that in UK clinical practice before the advent of thalidomide and bortezomib, first-line treatment consisted of an alkylating agent (melphalan or cyclophosphamide) and a corticosteroid (attenuated dexamethasone or prednisolone).
-Since thalidomide and bortezomib had become available, one of these, according to patient preference, comorbidities and adverse events, was normally added to first-line treatment.
+4.3.3 The Committee discussed the pathway of care for people with multiple myeloma for whom high-dose chemotherapy with stem cell transplantation is considered inappropriate.
+The Committee heard from the clinical specialists that in UK clinical practice before the advent of thalidomide and bortezomib, first-line treatment consisted of an alkylating agent (melphalan or cyclophosphamide) and а corticosteroid (attenuated dexamethasone prednisolone). or Since thalidomide bortezomib had become available, one of these, according to patient preference, comorbidities and adverse events, was normally added to first-line treatment.
 The Committee heard from the clinical specialists and patient experts that although both the thalidomide and bortezomib regimens were well tolerated, administration of the bortezomib regimen took longer and was less convenient than thalidomide (because it involved intravenous infusion rather than oral administration).
 The clinical specialists stated that a thalidomide regimen would be considered more appropriate for 70-75% of patients and that their preferred choice of regimen was thalidomide in combination with cyclophosphamide and attenuated dexamethasone (because of the mode of oral administration).
 The clinical specialists stated that they considered the two thalidomide regimens (CTDa and MPT), which both included an alkylating agent and a steroid, to be equivalent in terms of safety and efficacy.
-Past studies of the two regimens before the addition of thalidomide had shown equivalent safety and efficacy and the clinical specialists did not consider that the addition of thalidomide would have a differential effect.
-The Committee heard that for those people who were intolerant of thalidomide or had clotting disorders or impaired renal function, bortezomib in combination with melphalan and prednisolone was considered the most appropriate treatment.
-The Committee was not persuaded that comorbidities such as clotting disorders or renal impairment prevented a person from receiving thalidomide because they could be managed as outlined in the SPC for thalidomide.
+Past studies of the two regimens before the addition of thalidomide had shown equivalent safety and efficacy and they did not consider that the addition of thalidomide would have a differential effect.
+The Committee heard that for those people who were intolerant of or had contraindications to thalidomide (such as those with clotting disorders), bortezomib in combination with melphalan and prednisolone was considered the most appropriate treatment.
 The Committee accepted that clinicians considered the three treatment regimens to be equivalent in terms of clinical efficacy, but that the choice of treatment for an individual patient will depend on the comorbidities present and the different mechanisms of action and adverse events associated with the treatments.